Murder of Jane Britton: Jane Britton

-Born in 1945, Jane Britton was the daughter of J. Boyd Britton, administrative vice president of Radcliffe College in Cambridge, a selective women's college that shared ties with Harvard and enjoyed a similar reputation, one of the Seven Sisters.
+Jane Britton was born May 17, 1945, the daughter of J. Boyd Britton, administrative vice president of Radcliffe College in Cambridge, a selective women's college that shared ties with Harvard and enjoyed a similar reputation, one of the Seven Sisters.
 Her mother, Ruth, was a visiting scholar in medieval history at the Radcliffe Institute for Advanced Study.
 The family lived in Needham, another Boston suburb.

 Britton attended the Dana Hall School, a private school in Wellesley.
 In addition to her academic studies, she learned to ride horses, play the piano and organ, and paint.
 She went to Radcliffe herself, where she majored in anthropology, writing her senior thesis on comparative methodologies in studying one of the Périgordian cultures in a week.
 After graduating magna cum laude in 1967, she was accepted into Harvard's graduate program in the field.

 Britton was particularly interested in Near Eastern archaeology.
 In mid-1968, she was one of several doctoral candidates who accompanied department chair Stephen Williams and project leader C. C. Lamberg-Karlovsky to a dig in southeastern Iran, where they found what Lamberg-Karlovsky believed to be the ruins of Alexandria Carmania, a fortress taken in 325 BCE by Alexander the Great, at the Tepe Yahya mound.
 Lamberg-Karlovsky later credited Britton with one of the dig's important finds.

 Britton lived in a fourth-floor apartment at 6 University Road, a Harvard-owned building two blocks from Harvard Square.
 When studying, Britton did most of her work at the university's Peabody Museum of Archaeology and Ethnology.
 Outside of her studies, she painted pictures of animals in her apartment, where she kept a turtle and cat as pets.
 She also socialized, primarily with fellow students in her department.
 One of them, James Humphries, had become her boyfriend; she also frequently dined with fellow anthropology graduate students Donald and Jill Mitchell.
 They lived in the apartment next to hers and she had played the organ at their wedding ceremony.